wassname/Judgemark-v2lp/README.md

 ## How It Works

 1. **Reading In Samples**
-   The script loads `samples_file`, which contains creative snippets from multiple “writer models.”
+   The script loads `samples_file`, which contains completions to creative writing prompts from multiple “writer models.”

 2. **Generating Judge Prompts**
-   For each snippet, we load a partial “judge prompt” from `prompts_file`.
+   For each completion, we load a judge prompt from `prompts_file`.
 This typically includes instructions like:
    ```
    Please assign numeric scores (0-10) for these criteria:
    - Nuanced Characters